jksiezni/permissive/README.md

 #### Running a ```Permissive.Action```

 The ```Permissive.Action``` simply checks what permissions are granted or refused to the app.
 So, the main difference from ```Permissive.Request``` is that it doesn't show any dialogs to the user.
-However, it is executed in a queue as every other ```Permissive.Request```, what provides a big advantage when used with requests.
+Also, it is executed in a queue as every other ```Permissive.Request```, what provides a big advantage when used with requests.
 In effect, every action will wait until other Actions or Requests are completed.
-Also, actions can be used in background tasks (like _Services_), where no Activity exists, but a sensitive permission is still required.
+Actions can be used in background tasks (like _Services_), where no Activity exists, but a sensitive permission is still required.

 **Note**: *It's reasonable to not present the request dialog out of blue when running in background, but instead handle denied permission.*
 ```java
     // here using Java 8 lambdas